DC Officially Unveils the New Female Batman - And She Looks Great

 DC Comics

 Barbara Gordon is best known for becoming Batgirl and a close ally of Bruce Wayne.
 She is also Jim Gordon's daughter.
 DC K.O.
-Knightfight # 3 showed a stylized, alternate-future variant of Barbara as Batgirl, showing off a vibrant teal and cyan base for the bodysuit and cape while retaining the iconic Batman cowl complete with white lenses for her eyes.
+Knightfight #3 featured a stylized, alternate-future variant of Barbara as Batgirl, showcasing a vibrant teal and cyan base for the bodysuit and cape while retaining the iconic Batman cowl, complete with white lenses for her eyes.

 Barbara Gordon